zerotier/docs/docs/windows-unknown-node-id.md

 ---
 title: Unknown Node ID
 description: Unknown Node ID
-tags: [tutorial, troubleshooting, subpage]
+tags: [windows, tutorial, troubleshooting, subpage]
-category:
 ---

 Is the Windows ZeroTier tray app saying "Unknown" for the Node ID?
 That means the ZeroTier One system service isn't running for some reason.
 Here's how to turn it back on.